-Android 12’s dessert name could be Snow Cone
+Android 12’s dessert name is confirmed to be Snow Cone

 Clearly the most important news of the day